GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

 ### Prepare and deploy the FluentBit ConfigMap and Daemonset

-To deploy the Fluent Bit ConfigMap and DaemonSet, complete the following:
+To deploy the Fluent Bit ConfigMap and DaemonSet, do the following:

 1. Create a namespace called `logging-system`, a service account, and a cluster role: